NREL/BuildingsBench/docs/running.md

 }
 ```

+Models can optionally also take a `temperature` timeseries tensor as input.

+Arguments for each model are specified in a TOML configuration file in the `./buildings_bench/configs` directory.
+If you just want to modify the arguments for a provided model type, you can do so either by modifying the provided TOML config file or by creating a new TOML config file.
-To use these scripts with your model you'll need to register your model with our platform.
+To add your own custom model, you'll need to follow a few steps to register your model with our platform.

 ## Registering your model